3 Basic Copywriting Rules Not To Be Broken

 If you haven’t created your customer avatar yet I encourage you to go here to learn how to create your customer avatar.

-There are too many moving parts and opinions when you try to write for the masses and you’ll end up trying to please too many people.
+There are too many moving parts and opinions when you try to write for the masses and you could end up trying to please too many people.

-Selling to the masses is a very difficult thing to do and you could end up muddying the waters of your message and confuse your readers.
+Selling to the masses is a very difficult thing to do and you could end up muddying the waters of your message.

-However, when you write to one person (hopefully your customer avatar) you can personalize your writing more.
+However, when you write to one person (presumably your customer avatar) you can personalize your writing more.

 Does this sound like something you could do?